NVIDIA/nvidia-gcp-samples/kubernetes-engine-samples/triton_gke/README.md

 #### Deploy GKE cluster with T4 node pools

-Replace GCP project and cluster name to your own choice
+Replace GCP project and cluster name to your own choice, please deploy GKE cluster with a version later than 1.18.
 ``` bash
 export PROJECT_ID=[YOU GCP Project]
 export ZONE='us-central1-a'